It’s back-to-school time. Time to write THAT letter again. The letter to my child’s new teacher that explains why our family bans homework.

 Well?
 What to you think?
 Would you do the same?
 It takes courage to buck the system, but childhood is worth it.

-Starlighting Mama is the blog of author Heather Shumaker, the “renegade” parent behind “It’s OK Not to Share…And Other Renegade Rules for Raising Competent and Compassionate Kids” a new book from Tarcher/Penguin.
+Starlighting Mama is the blog of author Heather Shumaker, the “renegade” parent behind “It’s OK Not to Share…And Other Renegade Rules for Raising Competent and Compassionate Kids” published by Tarcher/Penguin.
 Watch for the sequel coming out which includes topics like homework and recess.